Common Test and Procedures for Brain Injuries

 - Sensory problems and may increase their risk for later degenerative brain diseases.

 People who survive traumatic brain injuries will likely face extensive rehabilitation to relearn skills from walking and talking and doing everyday tasks.
 The goal is to improve their abilities to perform daily activities.
 Therapy normally begins in the hospital and continues on an inpatient rehabilitation unit or through outpatient services.
+If you or a loved one have been involved in an accident contact our evansville brain injury lawyers.

 Have questions about your case?Contact us